-Seeking a speaker for your library, organization, or associated event?
+Seeking a keynote speaker for your library or organization?
+In need of a professional development webinar?
 I’m comfortable talking technology in libraries, having engaged with it on many levels; as the founding member of a Digital Services Department, a library administrator, a columnist for Public Libraries Magazine, and the author of two books.

 What were the technology trends of the past year?
 What new emerging technologies lie ahead?
 A library professional talks tech with a mind towards how it all impacts our organizations.